EricGebhart/Simple_Process_REPL/README.md

 ```

-no logic, Just a big yaml datastore Tree and
+Just a big yaml datastore Tree and
 python functions.
 Failures are expected.
 It's easy to get and put things into the yaml datastore
 which is represented as a big tree of Yaml.